Answer: 1. When does the course start?

 ‘I just want to say thank you to everyone for being so supportive and inspiring!
 It has been one of the most rewarding things I have done, and I have loved every minute!’

 ‘I have learned more than I could ever have imagined by doing this course.
 It has not only been massively challenging and rewarding but also lots of fun… I absolutely recommend the course to anyone wanting to break into the profession of ecology; it is definitely worth every penny!’

 Previous Certificate students found that they all made new friends, supported each other and enjoyed meeting up at the various additional courses.
 Many swapped addresses and shared rooms or lifts when attending courses.
-Getting to know the staff at Acorn Ecology has also benefitted some of the more local students who have been out on bat surveys and some have been sub-contracted to do surveys (once trained).
-The work experience is particularly valuable because you really find out what it is like working for a consultancy, and everyone enjoys working in the friendly atmosphere at Acorn Ecology where they are part of the team for the 4 weeks of the placement.
+Getting to know the staff at ETUK has also benefitted some of the students who live near our office and who have been out on bat surveys and some have been sub-contracted to do surveys (once trained).